dmsul/site-source/content/pages/tutorial_workflow_3bestpractice.rst

     January 29, 2019</a></blockquote>
     <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Give descriptive names to variables, functions, and files.
+Err on the side of names being too long and descriptive.
+It takes longer to type these names but the added information will be worth it in the long run.
-Give variables, functions, and files descriptive names.
-Err on the side of names being too long and too descriptive.
-Part of the reason you should be using tools like a good text editor and a good console like CMDer is that they have lots of predictive text and auto-completion functions to help with long variable and file names.
+(Part of the reason you should be using tools like a good text editor and a good console like CMDer is that they have predictive text completion and other tools to help with long variable and file names.)
 Use comments to clarify why a particular coding choice was made.
 A few examples:

 * The filename :code:`reg_sale_price.py` is beter than :code:`reg.py`.
   A name like :code:`table1.py` is completely forbidden.